 Voting and elections

-The government estimates that there are more than 11 million disabled people across the UK, meaning that disabled people can play a crucial role in deciding the result of elections.
-It’s why registering to vote so that you can have your say is so important.
+Many decisions which affect disabled people are made by elected politicians.
+The government estimates there are more than 11 million disabled people across the UK, meaning disabled people can play a crucial role in deciding the result of elections.
+It’s why registering to vote so you can have your say is so important.